hamzaouiii/cubrel-move/FEATURES.md

 | Unlink records                     | `DELETE /modules/{module}/{record}/relationships/{relationship}/{relatedId}` |

 The `RelatedLinksOverlay.vue` and `RecordSelectorDrawer.vue` components handle the UI for selecting and linking records.
 Linking and unlinking are both logged — on both sides of the relationship — see [Audit Trail & Impersonation Sessions](#16-audit-trail--impersonation-sessions).

+The record page's Related tab is hidden entirely when the module's `related` layout has no panels configured, rather than showing an empty tab.

 ### Relationship Manager (Settings)